gitfitbro/arrays-to-html-table/README.md

 * [x] TODO: Use the Set() and Map() Classes
 * [x] TODO: Beautify the html
 * [x] TODO: Create a file with the resulting html
+* [x] TODO: Updated table generation to include the id of a row that was delete completely
 * [ ] TODO: Test large arrays (e.g. > 10,000)
 * [ ] TODO: Add Unit Tests
+* [ ] TODO: Split HTML function into separate module

 ---